About our board

 Shaun Cumming

 With a 20+ year career in the water industry, Shaun has worked across both public and private sectors.
-He has extensive experience in strategy, operations, construction, business development, IT and large-scale multiple party project development.
+He has extensive experience in strategy, operations, construction, business development and large-scale project delivery.

 Shaun is an active member of the Torquay community and has a keen interest in renewable energy and the environment.